Battle of Blenheim: Protagonists march to the Danube

 On 26 May, Marlborough reached Coblenz, where the Moselle meets the Rhine.
 If he intended an attack along the Moselle his army would now have to turn west; instead it crossed to the right bank of the Rhine, and was reinforced by 5,000 waiting Hanoverians and Prussians.
 The French realised that there would be no campaign on the Moselle.
 A second possible objective now occurred to them – an Allied incursion into Alsace and an attack on Strasbourg.
-Marlborough furthered this apprehension by constructing bridges across the Rhine at Philippsburg, a ruse that not only encouraged Villeroi to come to Tallard's aid in the defence of Alsace, but one that ensured the French plan to march on Vienna was delayed while they waited to see what Marlborough's army would do.
+Marlborough furthered this apprehension by constructing bridges across the Rhine at Philippsburg, a ruse that not only encouraged Villeroi to come to Tallard's aid in the defense of Alsace, but one that ensured the French plan to march on Vienna was delayed while they waited to see what Marlborough's army would do.

 Encouraged by Marlborough's promise to return to the Netherlands if a French attack developed there, transferring his troops up the Rhine on barges at a rate of 130 km a day, the Dutch States General agreed to release the Danish contingent of seven battalions and 22 squadrons as reinforcements.
 Marlborough reached Ladenburg, in the plain of the Neckar and the Rhine, and there halted for three days to rest his cavalry and allow the guns and infantry to close up.
 On 6 June he arrived at Wiesloch, south of Heidelberg.
 The following day, the Allied army swung away from the Rhine towards the hills of the Swabian Jura and the Danube beyond.
 At last Marlborough's destination was established without doubt.